‘Bachelor’ Finale Proposal Dresses: Pictures Of Vanessa Grimaldi, Raven Gates

-Pictures of Vanessa Grimaldi and Raven Gates in their Bachelor finale proposal dresses are hitting the internet, showing the two final contestants in the classy and sometimes cleavage-baring dresses they will wear when Nick Viall makes his final choice.
+The Bachelor 2017 finale is finally here, but fans who want to see pictures of the proposal dresses worn by Vanessa Grimaldi and Raven Gates won’t have to wait for the show to air on Monday.

-The two women are competing for the affections of Viall, the now three-time contestant on the Bachelor and Bachelorette franchise who will now hand out the Final Rose to either Vanessa or Raven.
+The two women are competing for the affections of Nick Viall, the now three-time contestant on the Bachelor and Bachelorette franchise who will now hand out the Final Rose to either Vanessa or Raven.

 But no matter which woman wins in the Bachelor 2017 finale, the proposal dresses worn by Vanessa Grimaldi and Raven Gates are already winning on social media.
-Pictures of the women’s dresses have spread online, including the many they tried on but didn’t chose.
+Pictures of the women’s dresses have spread online, including he many they didn’t chose.

 As People reported, Bachelor stylist Cary Fetman gave each Vanessa Grimaldi and Raven Gates a series of potential proposal dresses to chose from.